Mint and grey shingle siding on display in Prospect Park South

 Given the trend of gentrification and development in Brooklyn of late, some residents are wringing their hands over the future of this unique slice of the city.
 To date, only Prospect Park South, Albemarle-Kenmore Terraces, and Ditmas Park-proper enjoy the protection of Historic District status.
 Even so, homeowners in the area were proud enough of their picturesque abodes and suburban-style digs to let Gothamist in for a look around.
 Here’s to hoping that these centenarian estates can hold on for another century or more.

-Next, check out NYC’s Newly-Landmarked IRT Powerhouse on West 59th Street and explore 13 Lost Mansions of Long Island’s Gold Coast.
+Next, check out the Japanese House in Flatbush, NYC’s Newly-Landmarked IRT Powerhouse on West 59th Street and explore 13 Lost Mansions of Long Island’s Gold Coast.
 Get in touch with the author @jonahinserra.